 Desktop View

-Press the return arrow at any time to return to the code editor.
+Click the Exit History button to return to the code editor.

 Other Icons